-Romania is located at the crossroads of southeast and central Europe with bordering countries including Hungary, Serbia and Ukraine.
+Romania is located at the crossroads of the southeast and central Europe with bordering countries including Hungary, Serbia and Ukraine.
 Romania’s borders lie within the mountainous area known as the Balkans, making it the largest of the Balkan countries.
 The country is also a member of the European Union, which it joined in 2007.

 Romania has a market economy based heavily around services, which makes up 51% of their $1.69.4 billion GDP.
 It has a high human development index with an upper middle income.
 Romania was affected by the 2008 financial crisis but in recent years it has seen positive financial growth.
-Exports in particular saw a 13% annual rise in 2010 with the country mainly exporting cars, machinery, electronic equipment and agricultural products.
+Exports, in particular, saw a 13% annual rise in 2010 with the country mainly exporting cars, machinery, electronic equipment and agricultural products.
 A noticeable growth has also been seen in foreign investment.

 Tourism within Romania is mostly focused around the country’s rich history and natural landscapes with the number of tourists tending to rise from year to year.
 The industry provides around 800,000 jobs for the country’s citizens and popular destinations include Black Sea Resorts, castles, fortresses and unique sites including Berca Mud Volcanoes.